thephpleague/period/docs/4.0/duration.md

 ---
 layout: default
-title: The Sequence class
+title: The Duration class
 ---

-# The Duration object
+# The Duration class

 <p class="message-info">The <code>Duration</code> class is introduced in <code>version 4.2</code>.</p>